-THIS AGREEMENT is entered into as of the day of 2019, among ("Donor"), CATHOLIC COMMUNITY SERVICES OF THE MID-WILLAMETTE VALLEY AND CENTRAL COAST, INC., an Oregon nonprofit corporation ("CCS"), and CATHOLIC COMMUNITY SERVICES FOUNDATION, as Trustee of the Catholic Community Services Pooled Income Fund ("Trustee").

-In consideration of the irrevocable transfer by Donor to Trustee of the property described in the attached Schedule A, having a fair market value as of the date of this agreement of \$ (the "Gift"), Donor and Trustee hereby agree as follows:

-1. The Gift shall be placed in and become a part of the Catholic Community Services Pooled Income Fund (the "Fund"), and shall be held by Trustee subject to all of the provisions of the trust agreement creating the Fund dated August 13, 2019 (the "Trust Agreement," a copy of which is attached to this Donor Agreement).
+T HIS AGREEMENT is entered into as of the day of 2020, among ("Donor"), CATHOLIC CO DMMUNITY SERVICES OF THE MID-WILLAMI ETTE VALLEY AND CENTRAL COAST, I NC., an Oregon nonprofi t corporation ("CC CS"), and CATHOLIC COMMUNITY SERV /ICES FOUNDATION, a ıs Trustee of the Catholic C Community Services Pooled Income Fund ("T rustee"). described in the a of \$ (the The Gift shall be placed in and become a Income Fund (the "Fund"), and shall be held trust agreement creating the Fund dated Augopy of which is attached to this Donor Agreement lue as of the date of this a ollows: part of the Catholic Comby Trustee subject to all ogust 13, 2019 (the "Trust agreement amunity

-2. The Gift shall be effective as of the date that both (a) the property described in Schedule A has been delivered to Trustee and (b) the duties pursuant to this agreement have been accepted by Trustee, as indicated by Trustee's signature below.

-3. Trustee shall pay to Donor during Donor's lifetime an amount equal to the income on each Unit allocated to the Gift as determined under the Trust Agreement.

-4. Upon the death of Donor, an amount equal to the value of the Units allocated to the Gift shall be removed from the Fund and distributed to CCS.

-5. The certificate of the chief financial officer of CCS certifying the determination of the number of Units allocated to the Gift, the determination of the net income of the Fund, the calculation of the income on each Fund Unit, and the accounting for any other obligation of CCS under this agreement shall be conclusive evidence, in any action or proceeding involving this agreement, of such allocation, determination, calculation, or accounting.
-CCS shall not be liable for any losses arising from depreciation in values.

-6. This agreement may be amended or modified only in accordance with the limitations set forth in Section 10 of the Trust Agreement.
+- 2. The Gift shall be effective as of the date that both (a) the property described in Schedule A has been delivered to Trustee and (b) the duties pursuant to this agreement have been accepted by Trustee, as indicated by Trustee's signature below. - 3.
+Trustee shall pay to Donor during Donor's lifetime an amount equal to the income on each Unit allocated to the Gift as determined under the Trust Agreement. - 4.
+Upon the death of Donor, an amount equal to the value of the Units allocated to the Gift shall be removed from the Fund and distributed to CCS. - 5.
+The certificate of the chief financial officer of CCS certifying the determination of the number of Units allocated to the Gift, the determination of the net income of the Fund, the calculation of the income on each Fund Unit, and the accounting for any other obligation of CCS under this agreement shall be conclusive evidence, in any action or proceeding involving this agreement, of such allocation, determination, calculation, or accounting.
+CCS shall not be liable for any losses arising from depreciation in values. - 6.
+This agreement may be amended or modified only in accordance with the limitations set forth in Section 10 of the Trust Agreement.